 Further Studies

-In collaboration with the Center for Continuing and Professional Studies, the Educational Skills department offers a variety of noncredit ESL programs:
+In collaboration with the Center for Continuing and Professional Studies, the Educational Skills department offers a noncredit ESL certificate program.

-ESL/Fashion Business Program, a three-week program offered every July.
+This is a three-week program offered every July

 The transformative power of language in essays, novels, memoirs, lyrics, and so forth has helped me better understand and categorize the world, as well as my place within it.
 As an educator, I aim to help students seize that transformative power of language, and make it their own.